Abner Davison House

-The Abner Davison House is one of several mansions that overlook the Mississippi River on the east side of Davenport, Iowa, United States.
+The Abner Davison House, also known as Riverview, is one of several mansions that overlook the Mississippi River on the east side of Davenport, Iowa, United States.
 It has been listed on the National Register of Historic Places since 1984, and on the Davenport Register of Historic Properties since 1997.

 History

 Abner Davison was a Davenport attorney who had the original section of this house built in the mid-1850s next to that of Ambrose Fulton.
 At the time the house was built Davison was a law partner with David S. True.
 By the 1890s, he was in a partnership with Joe R. Lane.
 Charles Crowe acquired the house after the Davisons died.
 He hired the prominent Davenport architectural firm of Temple & Burrows to design the large addition on the west side of the house in 1912.
 Charles A. Ruhl, noteworthy for his family's local insurance and real estate business, bought the houses in 1934.
 In the last 15 years of his family's ownership, the house was rented to different tenants.

 Two couples bought the house and between 1986 and 1997 Davison house was the River Oaks Inn Bed and Breakfast.
 In 2007 the house was deeded to Gilda's Club of the Quad Cities.
 The organization decided in 2020 that their resources were better spent on establishing programs at the local hospitals instead of maintaining the house.
 They sold the building that year to a new owner who intends to convert it back to a private residence.